Melting-point depression: Introduction

 The melting temperature of a bulk material is not dependent on its size.
 However, as the dimensions of a material decrease towards the atomic scale, the melting temperature scales with the material dimensions.
 The decrease in melting temperature can be on the order of tens to hundreds of degrees for metals with nanometer dimensions.

 Melting-point depression is most evident in nanowires, nanotubes and nanoparticles, which all melt at lower temperatures than bulk amounts of the same material.
 Changes in melting point occur because nanoscale materials have a much larger surface-to-volume ratio than bulk materials, drastically altering their thermodynamic and thermal properties.

 Melting-point depression was mostly studied for nanoparticles, owing to their ease of fabrication and theoretical modeling.
 The melting temperature of a nanoparticle decreases sharply as the particle reaches critical diameter, usually < 50 nm for common engineering metals.

 Melting point depression is a very important issue for applications involving nanoparticles, as it decreases the functional range of the solid phase.
 Nanoparticles are currently used or proposed for prominent roles in catalyst, sensor, medicinal, optical, magnetic, thermal, electronic, and alternative energy applications.
-Nanoparticles must be in the solid state to function at elevated temperatures in several of these applications.
+Nanoparticles must be in a solid state to function at elevated temperatures in several of these applications.

 Measurement techniques

-Two techniques allow measurement of the melting point of nanoparticle.
+Two techniques allow measurement of the melting point of the nanoparticle.
 The electron beam of a transmission electron microscope (TEM) can be used to melt nanoparticles.
 The melting temperature is estimated from the beam intensity, while changes in the diffraction conditions to indicate phase transition from solid to liquid.
 This method allows direct viewing of nanoparticles as they melt, making it possible to test and characterize samples with a wider distribution of particle sizes.
 The TEM limits the pressure range at which melting point depression can be tested.

 More recently, researchers developed nanocalorimeters that directly measure the enthalpy and melting temperature of nanoparticles.
-Nanocalorimeters provide the same data as bulk calorimeters, however additional calculations must account for the presence of the substrate supporting the particles.
+Nanocalorimeters provide the same data as bulk calorimeters, however, additional calculations must account for the presence of the substrate supporting the particles.
 A narrow size distribution of nanoparticles is required since the procedure does not allow users to view the sample during the melting process.
-There is no way to characterize the exact size of melted particles during experiment.
+There is no way to characterize the exact size of melted particles during the experiment.